-- Charge 2: Large OLED tap display, buckle, PurePulse HR monitor, stainless steel, interchangeable straps
+- Charge 2: OLED tap display, buckle, stainless steel, interchangeable straps

-- Charge 3: Large OLED touchscreen display, buckle, PurePulse HR, SPO2 monitor, aluminium, interchangeable straps, water resistant
+- Charge 3: OLED touchscreen, buckle, aluminium, interchangeable straps, water resistant

-- Charge HR: Activity monitoring, sleep tracking, auto exercise recognition, HR monitoring, call notifications
+- Charge 2: Activity and sleep monitoring, auto exercise recognition, multi-sport tracking, smartphone alerts

 - Charge 3: Adds swim tracking, goal-based exercise, run detect with auto stop, accept/reject calls, quick replies, NFC (Special Edition)

-Additionally, the Charge 2 features Connected GPS, a feature called Cardio Fitness Level that allows users to see a personalised Cardio score and another feature called Guided Breathing.
-This latter feature offers personalised breathing sessions based on your heart rate.
+Other features found on all three devices include SmartTrack, which automatically recognises when you exercise, Multi-Sport tracking, Cardio Fitness Level, which allows users to see a personalised Cardio score and Guided Breathing, which offers personalised breathing sessions based on your heart rate.